-- At December 2021, there were 1,193 liquor licences for public houses. - The Local Government District (LGD) with the most liquor licences for public houses was Newry, Mourne and Down (178). - The split between urban and rural locations was 48% rural and 52% urban. - The District Electoral Area (DEA) with the most liquor licences for public houses was Botanic in Belfast LGD (59). - At December 2021, there were 637 liquor licences for off-licences.
+- At December 2022, there were 1,089 liquor licences for public houses. - The Local Government District (LGD) with the most liquor licences for public houses was Newry, Mourne and Down (166). - The split between urban and rural locations was 47% rural and 53% urban. - The District Electoral Area (DEA) with the most liquor licences for public houses was Botanic in Belfast LGD (57). - At December 2022, there were 641 liquor licences for off-licences.

-In Northern Ireland there were 1,193 liquor licences for public houses as of December 2021.
-Of these, 52% were in areas classified as urban and 48% were in areas classified as rural.
-More than a third, 36%, were located in areas within the most deprived quintile, based on Multiple Deprivation Measures (MDM), while one in twenty were located in areas within the least deprived quintile based on MDM.

-There were 637 liquor licences for off-licences in Northern Ireland as of December 2021.
+In Northern Ireland there were 1,089 liquor licences for public houses as of December 2022, down from 1,193 in December 2021.
+Of these, 53% were in areas classified as urban and 47% were in areas classified as rural.
+Just over a third, 35%, were located in areas within the most deprived quintile, based on Multiple Deprivation Measures (MDM), while one in twenty were located in areas within the least deprived quintile based on MDM.
+There were 641 liquor licences for off-licences in Northern Ireland as of December 2022, an increase of 4 since December 2021.